jacobvarner/hoops-jacobvarner/_posts/2020-8-28-where-sec-basketball-players-are-projected-to-get-drafted-according-to-over-50-2020-nba-mock-drafts.md

 The young, quick point guard from Alabama has two years of college basketball experience under his belt, but still is just 19 years old.

-Lewis is the last almost consenus player to go in the first-round.
+Lewis is the last almost consensus player to go in the first round.
 Several of the drafts that I included are just first-round only mock drafts, and two of those managed to have Kira falling out of the first round, and therefore didn't include him in their mock drafts.
 Three mock drafts overall had Lewis being drafted in the second round.

 If Lewis remains in the first round like he's expected to, he would become the 16th first-round pick in Alabama's history.
-If he can sneak in to the lottery somehow, he would be the fourth lottery pick in Alabama basketball history.
+If he can sneak into the lottery somehow, he would be the fourth lottery pick in Alabama basketball history.

 ### Robert Woodard II - SO, Mississippi State

 Here is where things get a little more inconsistent.
-Because many of the mock drafts I've included have only mocked the first-round so far, Robert Woodard II finds himself in just 25 of the mock drafts overall with 11 having him sneak into the end of the first-round.
+Because many of the mock drafts I've included have only mocked the first-round so far, Robert Woodard II finds himself in just 25 of the mock drafts overall with 11 having him sneak into the end of the first round.

 ### Reggie Perry - SO, Mississippi State

-Reggie Perry finds himself in 17 of the 57 mock drafts that I included, but would likely be a more common pick if more mock drafts had included second round players at this time.
+Reggie Perry finds himself in 17 of the 57 mock drafts that I included, but would likely be a more common pick if more mock drafts had included second-round players at this time.

 A few lesser-known mock drafts have Perry as a first-round draft pick, but the more likely outcome seems to be projected as a middle to late second-round pick.